top of page

 You have the power to take control and stop unnecessary interest from draining your hard-earned money.

 ACTIONS: Start by setting up autopay for at least the minimum payment on all your debts to avoid costly late fees.
-Then, track your due dates.
-A simple calendar reminder or budgeting app can keep you on top of your payments.
-Most importantly, commit to making extra payments whenever possible.
-Even an additional $50 or $100 per month toward your credit card or loan principal can shave years off your repayment schedule and save you thousands in interest.
+Then, track your due dates with a calendar or app.
+Make extra payments when possible – an $50 or $100 per month toward your credit card or loan principal can shave years off your repayment schedule and save you thousands in interest.

 2. Missed Tax Deductions, Financial Opportunities & Legal Papers ($100s to $1000s per year)